guaix-ucm/licaplot/README.md

 ```

 The output of these commands are the ECSV files with the same data but additional metadata for further processing

-We review the process:
+3. Review the process

+Just to make sure everything is ok.

 ```bash
 licaplot-filters --console classif review -d data/filters/
 ```

-The we do the processing.
+4. Perform the data reduction.

 The optional flag allows to control the overriting of the input ECSV files with more columns and metadata.

 ```bash
 licaplot-filters --console process -d data/filters --save
 ```

 After this step both filter ECSV files contains additional columns with the clear photodiode readings, the photodiode model QE and the final transmission curve as the last column.

+5. Plot data

 We can plot our results using `licaplot-csv`.
 The column to be plotted is the fourth column (transmission) against the wavelenght column which happens to be the first.